Two-step estimation of latent trait models: Two-step estimation of the structural model

-As the step-2 estimates $\tilde{\boldsymbol{\theta}}_{2}$ are obtained by maximizing the log-likelihood $\ell(\tilde{\boldsymbol{\theta}}_{1}, \boldsymbol{\theta}_{2})$, their properties follow from the general theory of pseudo-maximum likelihood (PML) estimation \citep{gong+samaniego81}.
+The properties of the step-2 estimates $\tilde{\boldsymbol{\theta}}_{2}$ follow from the general theory of pseudo-maximum likelihood (PML) estimation \citep{gong+samaniego81}.
 Much of the presentation here is similar to that of \cite{bakk-kuha} for latent class models, because the general form of these results is the same irrespective of the details of the model specification.